kogarashisan/LavaSite/reference/Storage.md

 #Widget storage

 {@link _cWidget#storage} allows you to define a hash of items with flexible structure.
-It may be arrays and objects with templates and Lava types in them.
+It may be arrays and objects with templates and Firestorm types in them.

 You may define storage in x:define and x:widget tags, and also via {@link reference:Sugar|sugar}.
 There are two tags which describe it: